 In February my local chapter of the RWA – the Yosemite Romance Writers – was honored to have Literary Agent Scott Eagan join us.
 We delighted in his company for dinner the night before and were then treated to a great talk on the publishing industry from an agent’s point of view.
 It was incredibly enlightening.
 At the end Scott graciously listened to those who wished to pitch to him in hopes of acquiring an agent for themselves.
 Long story short, after much urging from my fellow writers, I steeled myself to give it a go and the end result was that before the week was out I had signed with Scott Eagan of Greyhaus Literary Agency to represent me!
 Truly leaping for joy!

 I found time in the early months, here and there, to rearrange my office.
-When my daughter moved out :Cry: I ended up with an extra room that I turned into a library/scrapbooking/exercise/storage room.
+When my daughter moved out, I ended up with an extra room that I turned into a library/scrapbooking/exercise/storage room.

 Yes, I am a Lord of the Rings nut, but you all knew that, right?
 This gave me space to devote my office to only Austen and publishing related stuff–

 In March I gave two speeches.
 The first was for the local chapter of the Sisters in Crime mystery writers.
 I talked about Regency Law and Order history and prepared my first ever Power Point presentation outside of ones medical related for nursing lectures.
 It was a blast!
-Unfortunately there were technical difficulties and my marvelous PP was not able to be used! :Sad: One lesson I learned was not to tie my speech too firmly around a slideshow and the other lesson was to bring my own projector!
-This I did, buying a nice but simple portable projector before my second speech of the month which was at the Woodward Park Library.
+Unfortunately there were technical difficulties and my marvelous PP was not able to be used!
+One lesson I learned was not to tie my speech too firmly around a slideshow and the other lesson was to bring my own projector!
+This I did, buying a nice but simple portable projector before my second speech of the month, which was at the Woodward Park Library.
 This time around I chose the topic of Jane Austen’s Legacy as it has lived on in the realm of fan fiction.
 Again I prepared a Power Point (or rather a Keynote Presentation using my Macintosh’s iWorks program, but same idea).
 All was well and the 30-some people who came to hear me speak enjoyed themselves.
-My husband did video record the speech and I have posted it onto the video portion of the Portrait Gallery if interested in viewing or listening – although I do warn that the lighting in the room was poor so the film is shadowy.

 We went ahead with our planned April event although in a truncated fashion.
 A Day in Regency England occurred on April 9 and it was a rousing success!
 We had 50+ attendees for our day of Regency games, lectures, crafts, music, food, costumes, prizes, and socialization.
 I was especially thrilled since I not only was able to play the Law and Order power point for my revised lecture on the topic but also because my sister Janis came out from New Mexico!

 My sister visited for a whole week.
 During that time we not only had a blast at the festival but managed to watch a slew of movies.
 We saw Inception, Megamind, In My Father’s Den, the entire Little Dorrit, Tangled, Jane Eyre (with Tobey Stephens), the 2008 Sense and Sensibility, Northanger Abbey, and maybe another one or two I can’t remember.
 Yes, we are movie buffs!
 We ate a ton of great food – who doesn’t when watching movies and hanging out doing nothing – and talked until we were hoarse.
 We were really excited to see 80s rocker Bryan Adams in concert at the Hanford Fox Theater.
-I posted an audio of him singing Loves a Woman HERE if you missed it.
 The main event for us was laying our mom to rest in the mountain town where we grew up.
-I won’t get into the mournful details on that aspect of the trip although in reality as sad as it is to not have our mom with us, attending to her final wishes in this way was cathartic and beautiful.
+I won’t get into the mournful details on that aspect of the trip, although in reality as sad as it is to not have our mom with us, attending to her final wishes in this way was cathartic and beautiful.

 While we were together we decided to spend two whole days for just the two of us to meander through the mountain towns where we grew up.
 High in the Las Padres National Forest of California are a cluster of villages so small that the collective population does not reach into the 10 thousands.
 We stayed in a fabulous Bed & Breakfast in Pine Mountain that I highly recommend if you want to get away to the serenity of massive pine trees, clean air, and minimal people.
 Here are a couple shots, the first of the Inn itself and the second a view from our window.